deanward81/bakedbean.org.uk/content/posts/2019-01-nfig-and-netcore.md

 ## Summary

-We've successfully integrated NFig into our .NET Core applications using this pattern and the library is available as an alpha package on [NuGet](https://www.nuget.org/packages/NFig.AspNetCore/).
+We've successfully integrated NFig into our .NET Core applications using this pattern and the library is available on [NuGet](https://www.nuget.org/packages/NFig.AspNetCore/).
 You can poke at the source code on [GitHub](https://github.com/NFig/NFig.AspNetCore).
 Have fun!

 [NFig List]: /img/nfig-and-netcore-1.png "NFig List View"
 [NFig Setting]: /img/nfig-and-netcore-2.png "NFig Setting View"